 The differences between direct and indirect cash flow reports

-The indirect method, on the other hand, focuses on net income and may include cash that is not yet in the business.
+The indirect method focuses on net income and may include cash that is not yet in the business.
 For example, if a retailer sells an item on credit, the indirect method will consider this as income and reflect this in the figures, whereas the direct method won't include it until the bill has been paid.

 Each method has its own advantages and disadvantages that it's important to be aware of when making your decision.

 The pros and cons of direct cash flow reports